hdShang/arxiv-daily/docs/cs-RO/2025-10-10/papers/251009096v1-when-a-robot-is-more-capable-than-a-human-learning-from-constrained-.md

 ---
 layout: default
-title: When a Robot is More Capable than a Human: Learning from Constrained Demonstrators
+title: "When a Robot is More Capable than a Human: Learning from Constrained Demonstrators"
 ---

 # When a Robot is More Capable than a Human: Learning from Constrained Demonstrators